Tly1001/project-2/README.md

 ## Concept

 We decided to create food recipe app due to me and my partners' shared interest in cooking, with tinder in mind as a design inspiration.

-Users would be able to quickly jump on, and browse through food ideas until they found one they liked the look of and with a click the recipe for it would be shown.
+## Functionality

+* Browse random dishes
+* Get the recipe of the dish they liked

 ## Technologies Used
 * JSX